Project-Sylos/Spectra/README.md

 }
 ```

 Spectra will generate a reproducible tree up to 4 levels deep, where each folder contains between 1–3 subfolders and 2–5 files.
-Secondary tables will contain 70% and 30% of the nodes respectively, based on probability rolls.
+Each node will have a 70% chance of existing in the s1 world and a 30% chance of existing in the s2 world, tracked in its `existence_map`.

 ---